 At every point in Vanier’s history, its residents have been at the forefront of change.
 As the City of Ottawa develops its new Official Plan, and Vanier prepares for the future, the City is asking residents to play an active role in shaping the cultural landscape of the neighbourhood by sharing their ideas about what the future could be.
 The result will be a new Vanier Community Revitalization Strategy.
 The strategy will be written and owned by people from all walks of life that share a common bond residing in Vanier.

-The City of Ottawa is launching in-person and online engagement activities to illuminate Vanier’s cultural landscape and collect ideas for how cultural life of residents can be revitalized.
+The City of Ottawa is launching online engagement activities to illuminate Vanier’s cultural landscape and collect ideas for how cultural life of residents can be revitalized.

-Start of the work of the Working Group
+Start of the work of the City Working Group

-The Working Group is composed of 9 City staff and 9 Vanier Residents.
-It will prepare the Residents’ Forum in collaboration with the Vanier Community Association.
+The Working Group is composed of 9 City staff.
+It will prepare the Citizen’s Forum in partnership with the Vanier Community Association.

-Up to 150 Vanier residents and organizations will, online or in person, suggest, discuss and priorize ideas.
+Up to 150 Vanier residents and organizations will, online, suggest, discuss and priories ideas.

 … on the Strategy